rehan13/Budget_Allocator/README.md

 Proficiency with React and Redux is crucial for developing this application.
 Additionally, a strong understanding of HTML, CSS, and JavaScript is required.
 Familiarity with npm for handling project dependencies is also essential.

-## Demonstration

-You can view a live demonstration of the application at the following link: [Budget Allocation App Demo](https://budget-allocation-app.vercel.app/).